kyma-project/busola/README.md

 #### Environment specific settings

-You can have override the default configuration with your own environment specific settings.
+You can provide override to the default configuration with your own environment specific settings.

-Custom environment directory structure should look and be placed in [public/environments][public/environments]
+Custom environment directory structure should look and be placed in [public/environments][public/environments].

 ```
 custom-env/